philchristensen/antioch/README.md

   allowing a high degree of customization.

 * **Robust Networking** —
-  antioch relies on the Twisted Python and Nevow frameworks to implement client-server communication.
+  antioch relies on the Twisted Python and Django frameworks to implement applicationn server communication.
 This robust asynchronous networking library allows client counts to scale easily to hundreds of connections.